 In fact, it’s possible to have good brand awareness without being the primary go-to brand in people’s minds.
-As these results show, 44% of our survey sample have heard of Beyond Meat, despite a much smaller percentage naming it in the unprompted recall test (check out the interactive question above).
+As these results show, 44% of our survey sample have heard of Beyond Meat, despite a much smaller percentage naming it in the unprompted recall test.

 Likewise, 42% of people say they’ve heard of Naked Glory, which sells a range of meat alternatives in UK supermarkets – yet it barely featured in the open text responses.
 Perhaps rival Vivera has more memorable branding since it was more likely to be recalled by consumers even though substantially fewer have heard of it (18.5%).

 Meatless Farm, which has just raised a further $31 million in funding, enjoys a solid 36% prompted recall.
 Earlier this year, the company ran a nationwide UK advertising campaign, with the cheeky slogan “Now that’s a M… F… burger!”.
 It seems this campaign must have made an impact on brand awareness.